madoomino/quran-roots/README.md

 ### What's Done

-- Extracted and sorted all Quranic roots from the [Quran Corpus Data Release](https://corpus.quran.com/download/), you can find them in the `all_quranic_roots` dir.
+- Extracted and sorted all Quranic roots from the [Quran Corpus Data Release](https://corpus.quran.com/download/), you can find them in the `all_quranic_roots_sorted` dir.

 ### What's Next